min2ha/ukwa-site/content/target/33411/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# Canolfan Gynllunio Iaith, Y | Centre for Welsh Language Planning, The

 The Centre for Welsh Language Planning help organisations in Wales promote the use of Welsh and develop bilingual practices.